testmonitor/laravel-nested-migrations/README.md

 ```

 Nothing out of the ordinary, right?
 But what if this list gets bigger?
 Like a 100 migration
 files?
 Things tend to get difficult at that stage.
-Usually, you end up organizing those files
+Usually, you'd want to categorize these
-in folders, and that's exactly where this package comes in.
+files into folders and that's exactly where this package comes in.

 Now, you can do this:

 ```
  database/migrations/1.0